 Dividing the site was a gorge almost 60 metres wide and 18 metres deep formed by the Werribee River.
 This presented challenges for pedestrian connectivity and for the installation of the sewer main infrastructure.

-The bridge consists of a galvanised steel superstructure, fibre reinforced plastic (FRP) decking, painted towers and galvanised steel cables.
-The main concrete piers were drilled and poured using a 45-tonne piling rig.
-Four large abutments were also poured on site.
+The bridge, which consists of a galvanised steel superstructure, fibre reinforced plastic (FRP) decking, painted towers and galvanised steel cables, was transported to Stonehill, where it was painstakingly assembled and installed.
+The main concrete piers were drilled and poured using a 45-tonne piling rig and four large abutments were also poured on site.

-In this image, you can see the pipe that was located immediately below the deck and slung from the bridge superstructure.
-This required careful engineering and integration, which also involved the input of the water services in order to achieve the correct tolerances and falls.
-Ultimately this bridge ticked all the boxes; not only does it get people easily and safely over the ravine, the pipe infrastructure is incorporated without being unsightly.
+Here you can see the pipe located immediately below the deck and slung from the bridge superstructure.
+This required careful engineering and integration, which also involved collaboration with the water services team to ensure it delivered the correct tolerances and falls.

-This beautiful mix of galvanised steel, stainless steel, micaeceous iron oxide, ‘Lipstick’ red columns and dark grey fibreglass decking makes for a very attractive and distinctive bridge.
+This beautiful mix of galvanised steel, stainless steel, micaceous iron oxide, ‘Lipstick’ red columns and dark grey fibreglass decking certainly makes for a very attractive and distinctive bridge.

 Working with Fleetwood Urban has been about confidence on this project.
-This has certainly been a major component of Stonehill and a major component of our landscape vision for the project.
-As a landscape architect, it’s key for me to be able to collaborate with specialists such as Fleetwood, to deliver the visions we have from project inception and ensure that what I’m thinking as a designer can actually be achieved on the ground.Matt York Principal Landscape Architect, Spiire
+This has certainly been a major component of Stonehill and our landscape vision for the project.
+As a landscape architect, it’s key for me to be able to collaborate with specialists such as Fleetwood, to deliver the visions we have from project inception and ensure that what I’m thinking as a designer can actually be achieved on the ground.Matt York Principal Landscape Architect at Spiire